failsafe-lib/failsafe/policies/timeout.md

 timeout.withCancel(shouldInterrupt);
 ```

 If a cancellation is triggered by a `Timeout`, the execution is still completed with `TimeoutExceededException`.
-See the [execution cancellation](#execution-cancellation) section for more on cancellation.
+See the [execution cancellation][execution-cancellation] section for more on cancellation.

 {% include common-links.html %}